 Conditional Access App Control records the traffic logs of every user session that is routed through it.
 The traffic logs include the time, IP, user agent, URLs visited, and the number of bytes uploaded and downloaded.
 These logs are analyzed and a continuous report, Defender for Cloud Apps Conditional Access App Control, is added to the list of Cloud Discovery reports in the Cloud Discovery dashboard.

 To export these logs:

-On the right side of the table, select the export button.
+Above the table, select the export button.

 Select the range of the report and select Export.
 This process may take some time.

 To download the exported log:

 After the report is ready, in the Microsoft 365 Defender portal go to *Reports -> Cloud Apps and then Exported reports.

 In the table, select the relevant report from the list of Conditional Access App Control traffic logs and select Download.